Tips for Stress-Free Holiday Cards

-I bet I’m not the only one out there that gets a strange amount of enjoyment from selecting just the right stamp to put on my holiday cards. ;) Well, I can tell you from experience, there is nothing worse than waiting in a long line at the post office to discover they are all out of the stamps you wanted!
+I bet I’m not the only one out there that gets a strange amount of enjoyment from selecting just the right stamp to put on my holiday cards. 😉 Well, I can tell you from experience, there is nothing worse than waiting in a long line at the post office to discover they are all out of the stamps you wanted!
 So buy early before their supply is picked over.
 Even easier, order them online where they have all the options!
 I was excited to find these geometric snowflake stamps that happened to match my envelope liners.

 This is key to making it fun!
 Dedicate a morning for your cards.
 Turn on some Christmas music, make yourself a cup of coffee, light a candle, and get all of your supplies in order.
 I love this quiet time to be thankful for all our family and friends on our Christmas card list.
 If you have a long list, divide it up over a couple of sessions.

 I love how most holiday cards now are of the photo variety.
 It is always fun to get photos of your family and friends looking their best!
 But I do always appreciate a little handwritten note, even if it is just “Hope you have a Merry Christmas!”.
 I like to leave a little space on the back of our cards for the option to write in a personal note.
 Minted allows you to choose from a variety of card backing options.
 However, if you are time pressed, don’t stress about it at all.
 It is totally acceptable these days to just send a preprinted card!